Start An Agency

 So you are thinking of starting an independent insurance agency?

 This is a major consideration and we at the Independent Insurance Agents of Virginia share your excitement and applaud your initiative.
 The information that follows is meant to provide many guidelines and points of interest as you begin planning.
 Please understand that we want to help.
-At some point contacting us directly, coming into our offices for a visit and/or discussing your ideas with others in the agency business are strongly urged.
+At some point contacting us directly, coming into our office for a visit and/or discussing your ideas with others in the agency business are strongly urged.

 This toolkit (see below) is designed to educate and assist in the process of starting an independent agency, but it is up to you to make it happen.
 Building an agency from scratch is possible.
 Many accomplish this annually in Virginia.
 If you're successful, the rewards are considerable, including the ability to call your own shots, a healthy return on investment in the form of owner’s equity and the satisfaction of being in a business that protects people and their valuables.
 On the other hand, starting an agency from scratch is challenging . . . and requires plenty of hard work.